carlosonunez/deprecated-tesla-oauth2-token-bot/README.md

 ⚠️  Make sure that you have Ruby installed on your machine before continuing. ⚠️

+1. Copy the example dotenv and replace `change_me` with real values: `cp .env.example .env`
-1. Install dependencies: `bundle install`
+1. Install dependencies: `bundle install --without test`
 2. Run the tool: `ruby generate_token.rb`

 This will provide an access token and a refresh token.
 Use the refresh token to